 An important part of phonetics and phonology is the ability to predict the way in which a standard native speaker would pronounce a given sentence, at various levels of detail.

-Of course, there is never a single correct answer, especially in terms of intonation and linking.
+Of course, there is never a single correct answer, especially in terms of intonation, stressing and weak forms, or linking.
 However, we can make predictions which are plausible for standard British English.

 In the summer semester, you will be transcribing in connected speech.